pypeit/PypeIt/doc/cookbook.rst

 5. Examine Spectra
 ==================

-Eventually (be patient), the code will hopefully start generating 2D and 1D spectra outputs.
+Eventually (be patient), the code will start generating 2D and 1D spectra outputs.
 One per standard and science frame, located in the *Science/* folder.